 CONCACAF wants a bigger say at FIFA

-ZURICH (AP) - The soccer region that includes the United States wants a bigger say at FIFA.
+ZURICH (AP) -- The CONCACAF region that includes the United States wants a bigger say in the decision-making at the heart of FIFA.

-CONCACAF has three representatives in the 25-member committee.
+CONCACAF currently has three representatives in the 25-member committee.
 Webb wants that increased to four.
-He also says FIFA should give Asia and Africa greater influence by allotting each one extra committee member.
-Each currently has four.

-"Right now, it's not on the table, there's no discussion and that is one of the disappointments from my standpoint,'' Webb said in an interview at the headquarters of FIFA, the sport's international governing organization.
+"Right now, it's not on the table, there's no discussion and that is one of the disappointments from my standpoint,'' Webb said in an interview at FIFA headquarters.

-The committee chaired by President Sepp Blatter begins a two-day session Wednesday.
-It is to approve a slate of reforms the 209 FIFA member nations will vote on in Mauritius in May 31.
+First, the FIFA board chaired by President Sepp Blatter begins a two-day session Wednesday, and is due to approve a slate of reforms which FIFA's 209 FIFA member nations will vote on in Mauritius in May 31.

 "I am hoping this week will be the start of a discussion that FIFA starts to look at proportional representation throughout the confederations,'' Webb said.
 "There is a potential for us to miss an opportunity and I don't think we should.''